 Some disadvantages of an HSA-qualified plan are:

-The health insurance industry calls indemnity plans “fee-for-service plans.”
+The health insurance industry refers to indemnity plans as “fee-for-service plans.”
 With these policies, an insurance company pays a predetermined percentage of the typical charge (or the average fee within a specific location) for a medical service.
 Then, the plan participant pays the rest.

-Indemnity plans have no provider network limitations.
-This means patients can choose their preferred doctors and hospitals.
+Indemnity plans have no provider network limitations, meaning patients can choose their preferred doctors and hospitals.
 However, providers determine their fees for health services.
-Depending on how much the provider charges, members may experience large and unexpected medical bills.
+Depending on how much the provider charges, members may receive a large and unexpected medical bill.

-Lastly, indemnity plans are supplemental health coverage.
+Lastly, indemnity plans are a type of supplemental health coverage.
 This means the Affordable Care Act (ACA) doesn’t consider them minimum essential coverage (MEC).

 An indemnity plan may be right for you or your employees if: